BetterThanTomorrow/calva-docs/docs/remote-development.md

 ## A use-case

-- for some reason your physical computer has to be running Windows (organisational rules etc.)
+- For some reason your physical computer has to be running Windows (organizational rules etc.)
-- your deployment environment is Linux
+- Your deployment environment is Linux
-- you want to edit files in an editor running on your physical computer
+- You want to edit files in an editor running on your physical computer
-- most Clojure tooling is made with *nix first in mind and there are incompatibilities with Windows
+- Most Clojure tooling is made with *nix first in mind and there are incompatibilities with Windows

 ## WSL